Dessmondd/Cookiedumper.py/README.md

 As a small project this really helped me with,Scraping, browser automation and data extraction.
 These skills are highly valued not only in Data Analysis but also Cybersecurity!

+This script only dumps Cookies from Windows machines.

 List of changes from original code:
 <ul>